Matt Moore is Getting Hit. Hard. What Gives?

 And by "teeing off," I mean "torching."

 Hitters are posting a .462 batting average against the pitch this month (which he has thrown 47 times already) and slugging a robust .615 against it.
 Probably because, well, he's throwing it too much.
-To illustrate how much the pitch is getting smacked around.
+To illustrate how much the pitch is getting smacked around, here's a heat map.

 Yup.
 That's a lot of red.